HapyGamer/CSharpImageDither/README.md

 # CSharpImageDither
-Thanks to Code Train for help!
+Thanks to Code Train for the idea!